 HEALING IS communal

 Healing happens in the presence of others, just like the harm that caused it.
 Healing requires deep, personal inner work, but also requires community and relation.
-When those around us bear witness to pain and suffering, and respond with care, compassion, and empathy, this validation inspires deep, community-wide healing.
+When those around us bear witness to our pain and suffering and respond with care, compassion, and empathy, we experience healing validation.
+Our community experiences transformative understanding, and this exchange inspires deep, community-wide healing.

 HEALING IS not linear